james-stevens/auto-skew-elle/api.md

 ## The `order` Modifier

-The `order` property specifies a list of columns to sort by.
-This can either be a list of column names type or a comma separated string of column names.
+The `order` modifier specifies a list of columns to sort by.
+This can either be a list of column names or a comma separated string of column names.

+The SQL modifiers `asc` and `desc` can also be applied to each column name given.
+The default is `asc` (ascending order).

+For exmaple, these two `order` modifiers have the same effect

+	{ "order": "currency, trade_id desc" }

+or

+	{ "order": [ "currency", "trade_id desc" ] }

 Unless you are splitting up a long list of items, using `limit` & `skip`, using both the `by` and `order` modifiers does not make sense as a set of keyed objects do not retain any sort order.

+However, if you are using `limit` & `skip` to split up a large number of rows into smaller batches, you really must use an `order` modifier, otherwise you may get duplicate rows.

 ## The `limit` and `skip` Modifiers

+The `limit` & `skip` modifiers control which & how many rows, from those that match your query, are actually returned.

 If you are retrieving a lot of rows, it can be useful to retrieve them in batches of (say) 100 rows at a time.
-`limit` says how many rows to return in each batch and `skip` specifies how many rows you have already retrieved, so can skip over.
+`limit` says how many rows to return in each batch and `skip` specifies how many rows you have already retrieved, so can be skipped over.

 You can use `limit` without `skip`, but you can not use `skip` without `limit`.

-To ensure you do not get duplicate rows, if you are using `limit` & `skip` to pull the data in as batches, you *must* also specifiy a sort `order`.
+To ensure you do not get duplicate rows, if you are using `limit` & `skip` to pull the data in as batches, you should also specifiy a sort `order`.

-When using `limit` and `skip` to retrieve in batches, the `:rowid:` will tell you where the row belongs in the entire list, not just its position in any one batch.
+When using `limit` and `skip` to retrieve in batches, the `:rowid:` will tell you where the row belongs in the entire list, not its position in any one batch.

 When using `limit` & `skip` also using `by` and `order` can still be useful.